Custom Playbooks Workflow¶

 name |

-Yes | Human-readable playbook name |
+No | Human-readable playbook name (used by --list) |

 description |

-Yes | What this playbook does |
+No | What this playbook does (used by --list) |

 duration |

-No | Estimated run time |
+No | Estimated run time (used by --list) |

 risk |

-No | Risk level: low, medium, high |
+No | Risk level: low, medium, high (used by --list) |

 steps |

-Yes | Ordered list of steps |
+Yes | Ordered list of steps -- the loader rejects playbooks without it |

-Step fields -- command-based:
+Step fields -- command: style:

 | Field | Required | Description |